Shivam9456Singh/registerstudent/README.md

 # Step 2 - create a database named users to store the credentials.
 # Step 3 - modify the register and login target to the main index file .
 # Step 4 - target the main index file in login.php and after that assign a loggout button to logout .
+# Step 5 - style.css for styling the login and register page.